 7. Stand or hit on soft 17

 When playing a soft 17 the basic principles of blackjack strategy is you hit, and never stand.
 This applies no matter what the dealer’s face up card is.
 Many players make the mistake of believing that standing on a soft 17 is the safe way to go.
 In reality, you are placing your hand at greater risk as you must factor in the rule that dealers stand on 17.
 Thus, if matched by the dealer, you gain nothing and will lose money versus win money long-term.
 It is also recommended that you double down on a soft 17 if the dealer is showing a low card, as your odds are favorable for a positive outcome.
+Want to practice all that before using real money to play, we’re here for you.
+You can play our free online blackjack game first, and then visit any of the recommended casinos for some real action.

 If you are one who plays blackjack casually, or have an interest in learning the game in greater detail, using strategies as part of your bankroll management are key to scooping greater winnings and success in the long run.
 While blackjack in its simplest form is a basic game, once you grasp it properly, you quickly understand that being an efficient player can get quite complex.
 As such, mastering card counting and the various other strategies can greatly increase your earnings.